GSA-TTS/identity-dev-docs/_pages/openid-connect.md

 ## Auto-Discovery

-Per the spec, login.gov serves a JSON provides an auto-discovery endpoint for OpenID Connect at:
+Per the spec, login.gov provides a JSON endpoint with data for OpenID Connect auto-discovery at:

 ```
 https://login.gov/.well-known/openid-configuration